Snow (single)

-Snow is a 1993 EP by Scottish band Cocteau Twins, released in December 1993 on Fontana Records.
+Snow is a 1993 single released by Scottish band Cocteau Twins, released in December 1993 on Fontana Records.
 It contains cover versions of the Christmas standards "Frosty the Snowman" and "Winter Wonderland".
 It is out of print, though its tracks appear on the compilation Lullabies to Violaine.

 Background

 Snow was released in extremely limited quantities; one expert suggested that fewer than 5,000 copies were made.
-One of the songs on the album, "Frosty the Snowman," was recorded more than a year before Snows release, for an album to accompany a year-end issue of Volume.
+One of the songs, "Frosty the Snowman," was recorded more than a year before Snows release, for an album to accompany a year-end issue of Volume.
 Robin Guthrie was reluctant to record Christmas songs, so the group opted to record non-specific winter songs instead.

+Critical reception

-Critical receptionSnow received fairly positive reviews from contemporary music critics despite its limited release.
+Snow received fairly positive reviews from contemporary music critics despite its limited release.
 AllMusic's Ned Raggett called the EP "perfectly enjoyable," noted its calmness and praised Elizabeth Fraser's vocal performance.
 Hybrid Magazine's Tom Topkoff noted that the songs sounded similar to the group's non-holiday songs and declared that the album was "sure to bring you joy during each holiday season."
-Pitchfork named "Frosty the Snowman" the 36th best holiday song of all time.
+Everett True from Melody Maker wrote, "What's truly magical is the second track, "Frosty the Snowman", done in the style of the old Cocteaus (ie: you can't work out what the f*** Liz is singing about, and furthermore you don't care)."
+Pitchfork named Cocteau Twins’ "Frosty the Snowman" the 36th best holiday song of all time.